On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Distillation for Auto-regressive Sequence Models

 \textbf{Supervised FT}.
-If we are only given a fixed dataset of ground-truth output sequences but not the teacher policy, then a simple approach is to minimize the negative log-likelihood of such sequences under the student policy: $L_{SFT}(\theta) = \E_{(x, y) \sim (X, Y)} \big[-\log\stu^\theta(y|x)\big]$.
+If we are only given a fixed dataset of ground-truth output sequences but not query access to the teacher policy, then a simple approach is to minimize the negative log-likelihood of such sequences under the student policy: $L_{SFT}(\theta) = \E_{(x, y) \sim (X, Y)} \big[-\log\stu^\theta(y|x)\big]$.

+\textbf{Sequence-Level KD}~\citep{kim2016sequence}.
+SeqKD maximizes the likelihood of high probability sequences generated by the teacher, and can be viewed as supervised FT on teacher-generated outputs.

-\textbf{Supervised KD}~\citep{hinton2015distilling, sanh2019distilbert} is a prevalent model compression technique where a student policy is trained to imitate the token-level probability distributions of a teacher policy.
+\textbf{Supervised KD}~\citep{hinton2015distilling, sanh2019distilbert} is a widely used technique where the student is trained to imitate the token-level probability distributions of the teacher.
 The student $p_S$ is trained with the supervised objective $L_{SD}$ over the target token-level probabilities of the teacher $p_T$:

 where the expectation is over the samples from the dataset.
 This supervised objective results in a rich training signal by leveraging the full token-level distribution of the teacher.
-Note that supervised KD reduces to supervised FT if we only have access to the empirical distribution of teacher-generated sequences and not the teacher policy.

-Following \citet{hinton2015distilling}, we use a softmax-temperature $\gamma$: $p_T^{(v)} = \frac{\exp(z_v/\gamma)}{\sum_{i=1}^{N} \exp(z_i /\gamma)}$ where $\gamma$ controls the smoothness of the token-level teacher distribution and $z_v$ is the logit score of this distribution for the vocabulary token $v$.
-For simplicity, we set the temperature to 1 for the student both during training and inference.

-\textbf{On-policy KD} is a class of imitation learning approaches for knowledge transfer from a teacher policy to another policy.
-In such approaches~\citep[\emph{e.g.}][]{ross2011reduction}, we iteratively train a student policy using forward KL on a non-stationary dataset with self-generated outputs.
-Given an input context $x$, the student generates the output sequence $y$ and imitates the teacher generated action distribution, $p_T(\cdot | y_{<n}, x)$, on intermediate states $y_{<n}$.
-Specifically, the on-policy loss $\L_{OD}$ on student-generated outputs is given by

-where we do \emph{not} backpropagate through the sampling distribution $\stu(\cdot|x)$.
-On-policy distillation improves on supervised distillation by training on a dataset that resembles the output distribution the student policy is likely to generate.
-Despite the popularity of on-policy distillation in imitation learning and RL~\citep[\emph{e.g.,}][]{parisotto2015actor, kelly2019hg, agarwal2022reincarnating}, it is typically not used for distilling auto-regressive models, with the exception of ImitKD~\citep{lin2020autoregressive} that can be instantiated using GKD as we discuss below.